kali-linex/linex/Documentation/dev-tools/kunit/start.rst

 Installing Dependencies
 =======================
-KUnit has the same dependencies as the Linux kernel.
+KUnit has the same dependencies as the Linex kernel.
 As long as you can build the kernel, you can run KUnit.

 Running tests with kunit_tool